KaBoomKaBoom/web-programming/README.md

 - The fonts are imported from Google Fonts: [Open Sans](https://fonts.google.com/specimen/Open+Sans).
 - All images used are free-to-use images from the internet.
+- [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework.